 The acceptance of credits from a previous education institution must be completed prior to the start of the training program.
 Credits transferred into IMBC from a previous educational institution or from an IMBC student transferring to a different or similar career training program, must be completed with a grade of "C" or better.
-The maximum number of credits transferable into IMBC are:
+The maximum number of credits transferable into IMBC are (with the exception of a school closure and displaced students):